Last updated on February 21st, 2022 at 04:10 pm

 On a walk/run – your older children can enjoy audiobooks while exercising, as you should!

-In the waiting room – an audiobook could calm nerves and pass the time.
+In a waiting room – an audiobook could calm nerves and pass the time.

 During quiet time – set aside some time to listen just because you can.